Frequently Asked Questions

 All our vehicles are supplied with a full tank, and therefore must be returned as such.
 If a vehicle is not returned with a full tank, the fuel is charged to you at the cost to us, along with a £20.00 fee to cover the time for our staff member to fill the van, the admin and card processing costs, and to act as a reasonable deterrent to ensure the policy is adhered to.

 Modern vans are fairly easy to drive, many describing them as 'car like'.
-All our vans have CD-players and power steering etc., with comfortable and ergonomic cabs.
+All our vans have CD-players or DAB digital radio, and power steering etc., with comfortable and ergonomic cabs.